Alaska DMV Practice Tests

 How do I pass the Alaska permit test?

 To pass your Alaska permit test, you are expected to know Alaska traffic laws, road signs, and rules for safe driving.
-All material will be taken from the Texas Driver License manual, which is what our FREE DMV practice test questions are based on.
+All material will be taken from the Alaska Driver License manual, which is what our FREE DMV practice test questions are based on.
 Subjects will cover sharing the road, meaning of road signs, navigating Intersections, speeding consequences, drinking and driving laws.

 There are 20 multiple choice questions on the permit test.
 You need to get at least 16/20 in order to pass.
 Remember, You are NOT allowed to use the driver’s book during your permit test.
 You are being tested on your ability to recall the rules of the road.
 Prepare yourself before you go in and you will see that you can do well without the manual.